✅ Top Things Worth Attention When Making an On-Demand Streaming Platform

-If you go for this one, you’ll have to set a certain fee that clients have to pay to keep using your streaming site.
+If you go with this one, you’ll have to set a certain fee that clients have to pay to keep using your streaming site.

-Besides, most services offer a free trial so that users have an opportunity to check whether they like the platform and are willing to pay for it.
+Besides, most services offer a free trial so their potential users get an opportunity to check whether they like the platform and are willing to pay for it or not.

 You should also consider making various subscription options.
-For instance, “Basic”, “Standard”, and “VIP” — all of them have a different level of access.
+For instance, “Basic”, “Standard”, and “VIP” — all of them will then have a different level of access.

-Sometimes, companies offer their users a free subscription with a limited number of features.
+Sometimes, companies also offer their users a free subscription with a limited number of features.

 Additionally, there’s often a family subscription.
-It will cost a bit more than other ones but will allow to add family members into the account and use the service from multiple devices simultaneously.
+It costs a bit more than other ones but allows users to add family members into the account and simultaneously use the service from multiple devices.
 It’s a good way for users to engage their friends and family members to use your services, too.

-Don’t forget to inform your clients how they can cancel the subscription and change the plan — the absence of such instructions can be repellant.
-In this way, you create trusting relationships with your customers as well as don’t deny yourself a chance at profit increase.
+Don’t forget to inform your clients about how they can cancel the subscription or change the plan, as the absence of such instructions can be repellent.
+This way, you can create trustworthy relationships with your customers, as well as do everything in your power to see a profit increase for yourself.

-They offer on-demand yoga classes on various muscle groups and of different formats & lengths.
+They offer on-demand yoga classes for various muscle groups and of different formats & lengths.
 They also make live streams from time to time.

-Their monetization model is a subscription.
-Before asking users for a subscription, they offer them a free trial which is one of the most popular models for such services.
+Their monetization model is subscription.
+Before asking users to buy a certain subscription, they offer them a free trial which is one of the most popular models for such services.

-This one is quite simple — you charge other companies to place advertisements on your platform.
-It’s also possible to add product placement in the video content itself (if it’s suitable for its type).
+This one is quite simple — you charge other companies to place their advertisements on your platform.
+It’s also possible to add product placements in the video content itself (if it’s suitable for its topic).

 Let’s take a look at YouTube.
-Their services are entirely free but you have to watch advertising videos from time to time.
-But once you subscribe to YouTube Premium — boom, the ads are gone.
+Their services are entirely free but you have to watch ads in the videos from time to time.
+However, if you subscribe to YouTube Premium — the ads will be gone.

-Normally, the name would be pay-per-view but we decided to modify it so that it would fit a wider range of business types.
+Normally, the name is pay-per-view but we decided to modify it so it would fit a wider range of business types.